DopplerHQ/gitops-secrets-nodejs/README.md

 secrets.populateEnv();
 ```

-### Getting Started
+## Getting Started

-We recommend checking out the [Working around Vercel’s 4KB Environment Variables Limit for Node.js with GitOps Secrets article](https://hashnode.com/preview/623404babef4c71aa6f0d65e) which takes you through the entire process step-by-step.
+We recommend checking out the [Working around Vercel's 4KB Environment Variables Limit for Node.js with GitOps Secrets](https://hashnode.com/preview/623404babef4c71aa6f0d65e) blog post which guides you through the entire process.

-## Examples

-Take a look at the [Vercel GitOps Secrets Next.js sample repository](https://github.com/DopplerUniversity/vercel-gitops-secrets-nextjs) and deploy to Vercel to see it in action.
+Or take a look at the [Vercel GitOps Secrets Next.js sample repository](https://github.com/DopplerUniversity/vercel-gitops-secrets-nextjs) to see a complete working example that you can test and deploy to Vercel.

-## Contributing
+## Support

-As this package is still in developer preview, a huge contribution you can make is simply testing this with your preferred framework and serverless provider as we'd love your feedback!

-You can get support in the [Doppler community forum](https://community.doppler.com/), find us on [Twitter](https://twitter.com/doppler), and for bugs or feature requests, [create an issue](https://github.com/DopplerHQ/gitops-secrets-nodejs/issues) on this repository.
+You can get support in the [Doppler community forum](https://community.doppler.com/), find us on [Twitter](https://twitter.com/doppler), and for bugs or feature requests, [create an issue](https://github.com/DopplerHQ/gitops-secrets-nodejs/issues) on the [DopplerHQ/gitops-secrets-nodejs](https://github.com/DopplerHQ/gitops-secrets-nodejs) GitHub repository.

-We'd also love to see the number of providers grow and you can check out our [contributing guide](CONTRIBUTING.md) to get started.
+We'd also love to see the number of providers grow, and you can check out our [contributing guide](CONTRIBUTING.md) to get started.